John van der Velden

 Position on Information Integrity

-In the current media landscape, where information is often fragmented or influenced by narrative framing, the focus is on:
+In the current media environment, where information is often fragmented or influenced by narrative framing, the focus is on:

 - verifiable documentation